ibm-cloud-docs/discovery-data/collection-types.md

 In {{site.data.keyword.discoveryshort}}, after you select **Local File System** as the collection type, enter the following information:

 1. Under **Specify what you want to crawl**, complete the following field:
-    - **Path** - The file path that you need to enter to crawl folders and documents from.
+    - **Path**: The file path that you need to enter to crawl folders and documents from.
 You can enter multiple file paths.
 1. After you enter one or more paths, click **Add** and then **Finish**